 You will find the terms 'visitor' and 'visit' a lot in your reporting.
-This describes how to make sense of the two.
+The article will help you understand the difference between the two.

 Visits vs Visitors